ReeceGoding/Frustration-One-Year-With-R/README.md

 are utterly unpredictable.
 I could deal with a handful of problems like the many that will follow, but this is far more than a handful.

+March 2023 update: It occurs to me that I don’t really have a summary of where R goes wrong.
+This is consistent with my above claim that R’s ultimate problem is the sum of its little problems.
+However, one pattern has become obvious both from learning other languages and from reading the section headings: R doesn’t have the right data structures; Roughly half of the subsections here are dedicated to complaining about them.
+This is no small complaint.
+[One of the big rules in the Unix Philosophy is that data structures are central to programming](www.catb.org/~esr/writings/taoup/html/ch01s06.html#rule5).
+If your data structures are wrong, then finding the correct algorithm becomes much harder.
+It’s little wonder that a focus of the Tidyverse is to clean up one of R’s primary data structures (the data frame) and then stick to it as much as possible.

 ## 4.1 Lists

 We’ll start gentle.
 R’s list type is an unavoidable part of the